 "It is difficult to single out any specific problem.
 There were a lot of challenges, and they are all multifaceted," Dzhuraev told Caravanserai.
 "The difficult socioeconomic situation was not even the most important of them."

 At the first stage, there was a difficult negotiation process with the Iraqi government, not to mention the inability to conduct any negotiations at all with the Syrian authorities.

 Without host-country consent and co-operation, it was impossible to organise flights to return Central Asian citizens to their homeland, he said.

 But even when repatriates return to their homeland, legal problems arise.
-Many of them, especially children, do not have documents, said Jurayev.
+Many of them, especially children, do not have documents, said Dzhuraev.

 It is difficult to renew documents for those who ever had any.
 Often it turns out that repatriates' children were born in a war zone, or their parents either cannot be identified or died in the war, making it impossible to determine the orphan's status.

-"So this mission requires the well-co-ordinated co-operation of a large number of institutions, both government agencies and international, competent NGOs," Jurayev emphasised.
+"So this mission requires the well-co-ordinated co-operation of a large number of institutions, both government agencies and international, competent NGOs," Dzhuraev emphasised.